JKelleyDev/Cheap-Air-Travel-Application/README.md

-# Cheap Air Travel Application
+# Cheap Air Travel Application.

 ## Introduction:
 Our project aims to develop an Airline Management System using Java and Eclipse.
 This system will offer a comprehensive solution for managing various aspects of an airline's operations, including flight destination, passenger information handling, transactions, baggage,  boarding passes, and additional passenger options.
 The system will provide a user friendly  interface for both administrators and users, ensuring a smooth and efficient operations for the airline.